|« View previous topic | View next topic »|

 F-Zero Central is a community dedicated to Nintendo's F-Zero racing game franchise.
 Our website features Time Attack ladders (rankings) for each of the 6 F-Zero games released on console.

 If you're looking for the fastest F-Zero time attack records in the world, you're in the right place!
 Register an account, pick a game, submit your best times and see how they stack up.
 If you're just here to talk about or learn about F-Zero in general, you're in the right place too.
-Meet our top racers and knowledgeable F-Zero fans at our website forums or Discord server.
+Meet our top racers and knowledgeable F-Zero fans at the website forums or Discord server.

 Each game has its own ladder rules, so be sure to read those before submitting times.